About Task 48

 - Where to deploy AWE?

-- How to deploy AWE efficiently and how to measure it?
+- How to improve Airborne Wind Energy’s efficiency and reliability and how to measure it?

 Operating Agents